abaransy/Balls-Boxes/README.md

 ### Music
 Enjoy J.S.
-Bach's Goldberg Variations, proven* to enhance your focusing powers.
+Bach's Goldberg Variations.
 Feel free to turn the music off by clicking the music icon.

-*proven through experience